Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkvariable.md

 If you already had a maximum string size in mind, you could pre-allocate the byte array to avoid the cost of memory allocation.
 The downside to this is that you would lose the "managed" flexibility of being able to handle varying message sizes, but the upside (as you will find out in the next example) is that you would always only send the exact number of bytes the string consumes and not send the entire pre-allocated buffer (i.e. you save on bandwidth).
 :::

-However, if you already have know the maximum size of the `string` that you want to synchronize then there is another way to handle synchronizing "fixed" strings.
+However, if you already know the maximum size of the `string` that you want to synchronize then there is another way to handle synchronizing "fixed" strings.

 ### Strings: NetworkVariable FixedString Example